Hassan-Naeem-code/XYZen-Technical-Coding-Assessment/README.md

 ---

 ## License
-This project is licensed under the MIT License.
+This project is for educational/demo purposes.